massma/ltf-github-website-courses/lectures/git-github/intro-git-github.md

 -   `git add <filename>` : stage a file to be committed
 -   `git commit` : commit your changes to the repository with a message
--   `git push` : push your changes to remote repository (backup)
+-   `git push` : push your changes to a remote repository like Github (backup)
--   `git pull` : pull any remote changes to your computer.
+-   `git pull` : pull any remote changes on Github to your computer.

 ----